 - Drop Testing – Bulk bags will be dropped from three different heights, but they shouldn’t lose any of their contents.
 The specific heights will be designated based on the packaging group.

-- Topple Testing – In this testing, bags are toppled from a specified height but it shouldn’t lose any of their contents.
+- Topple Testing – In this testing, bags are toppled from a specified height but it should not lose any of its contents.
 This height will be based on the packaging group.
-The bulk bag being tested.

 - Righting Testing – This is used to test the bulk bag by lifting it to an upright position from its side.
 The bag shouldn’t sustain any damage.

 - Tear Testing – This test is used to determine how the bulk bag will perform after sustaining torn or punctured parts.
 The bulk bags will be given 45 angle punctures.
 The cut shouldn’t lengthen or widen by more than one-fourth of its original length.

 It’s probably something that isn’t given much thought but the fact is that most agricultural and food products need to be contained in breathable bags when they’re being stored and transported.
 Breathable and sustainable bulk bags have to be designed specifically for this purpose.
 They’re made to contain bulk items yet prevent dampness and moisture from ruining them.

 In addition, manufacturers should also be conscious of the need to use sustainable solutions for their bulk bag materials, which should be tested and certified.
 International standards require manufacturers to comply with UN certification.
 Bulk bags should undergo these tests.

 Author bio – A guest blogger has contributed this advertorial post